Crop tolerance to seawater: Modeling

 The Salt Farm Texel uses the Maas–Hoffman model for crop response to soil salinity.
-The model uses a response function starting with a horizontal line connected furtheron to a downward sloping line.
+The model uses a response function starting with a horizontal line connected further on to a downward sloping line.
 The connection point is also called threshold or tolerance.
 Up to the threshold the crop is not affected by soil salinity while beyond it the yield starts declining.
 The model is fitted to the data by piecewise linear regression.